-n/a Not applicable (i.e., an irrelevant factor to this scenario).

-The new dwelling is built after the turbine receives its approval.
-The turbine's licensee is not able to account for the new dwelling in its original application.
-Where there is a noise impact assessment for the facility, "the sound level existing at the time of construction of the new dwelling" refers to the modelled cumulative sound level presented in the noise impact assessment, extrapolated to the location of the new dwelling.
-Where there is no noise impact assessment for the facility, "the sound level existing at the time of construction of the new dwelling" refers to the measured sound level at the new dwelling.
-(3) The new dwelling is built within the time window between the approval issue date and the construction completion date.
-The turbine's licensee is not able

-(c) The new dwelling is built within the time where between the approval issue date and the construction completion date.
-The datine since issues is not able to account for the new dwelling in its original application.
+- n/a Not applicable (i.e., an irrelevant factor to this scenario). - (1) The new dwelling is built after the turbine receives its approval.
+The turbine's licensee is not able to account for the new dwelling in its original application. - (2) Where there is a noise impact assessment for the facility, "the sound level existing at the time of construction of the new dwelling" refers to the modelled cumulative sound level presented in the noise impact assessment, extrapolated to the location of the new dwelling.
+Where there is no noise impact assessment for the facility, "the sound level existing at the time of construction of the new dwelling" refers to the measured sound level at the new dwelling. - (3) The new dwelling is built within the time window between the approval issue date and the construction completion date.
+The turbine's licensee is not able to account for the new dwelling in its original application. - (4) In this case, "the modelled cumulative sound level" refers to the modelled cumulative sound level presented in the noise impact assessment for the facility, extrapolated to the location of the new dwelling. - (5) The turbine's licensee shall account for the new dwelling in its time extension application. - (6) The new dwelling is built within the time window between the extended approval issue date and the extended construction completion date.
+The turbine's licensee is not able to account for the new dwelling in its time extension application.